apify/actor-inspector-agent/README.md

 - **Automation**: Streamlines Actor evaluation with AI-driven analysis.
 - **Scalability**: Analyze multiple Actors by running the Inspector in parallel.

-## 🔧 Technical Highlights
+## 🔧 Technical highlights

 - **Built with Apify SDK**: Ensures seamless integration with the Apify platform.
 - **CrewAI powered**: Uses multi-agent workflows for thorough, modular analysis.
 - **GitHub integration**: Pulls source code from GitHub when available for deeper code quality checks.
-- **Flexible tools**: Custom tools fetch READMEs, input schemas, pricing info, and related Actors.
+- **Flexible tools**: Tools to fetch README, input schemas, pricing information, and related Actors.

 ## 🤖 Under the hood with [CrewAI](https://docs.crewai.com/)